Xeonam/Weather-Forecast/doc/system-plan.md

 The Weather Forecast program Test Plan outlines the testing strategy and objectives for ensuring the quality of the application.
 Following this plan will help identify and rectify issues, ensuring a reliable and user-friendly weather application.
 (some paragraphs only apply to the dream system)

+## Requirements

+### Functional requirements

+- operation in a web environment
+- Homepage
+- Short-term forecast:
+    The Short-Term Forecast section of our weather forecasting application is designed to provide users with up-to-the-minute weather predictions for the immediate future.
+This feature offers a glimpse into what you can expect in the next few hours, making it a valuable tool for planning your day and making informed decisions.
+- Long-Term forecast:
+    The Long-Term Forecast section of our weather forecasting application is dedicated to providing users with insights into the weather conditions over an extended period.
+This feature is designed to help users plan for the days, weeks, and even months ahead, offering valuable information for long-range decision-making.
+- Prediction:
+    In our code, we employ machine learning to predict the weather.
+    After collecting and preprocessing weather data, we select a machine learning model that learns weather patterns and relationships within the data.
+Using the trained model and current data, we forecast the weather for the next day.
+We continuously assess these predictions by comparing them to actual data, refining the model to enhance accuracy.
+    Such systems can be valuable in various domains and enable the creation of more accurate weather forecasts.

+### Non-functional requirements

+- Clean design
+- User-friendly software
+- Good predictions

 ## Implementation plan

 ### WEB